'Strike', a play by Paddy Devlin, is brought to the stage for the first time.

 Written by Paddy Devlin and directed by Roy Heayberd, 'Strike' is set in the Belfast docks in the seventies.
 The play is based on the story of one docker's arrest and detention by the police in Liverpool.
 The other dockers go on strike to secure his release.

 This report shows rehearsals in progress at the City Arts Theatre for the play which opens on 4 September for a three week run.
-Devlin describes the play as having a lot of humour, history and philosophy.
-For Devlin the docklands offer a great setting for a play due to the "rich characterisations" and traditions that exist there.
+Paddy Devlin describes the play as having a lot of humour, history and philosophy.
+The docklands offer a great setting for a play due to the "rich characterisations" and traditions that exist there.